22 Feb, 2023

 Date Time Brisbane Cairns Mackay

 The Australian Water Association has closely followed Government recommendations to develop COVIDSafe Guidelines for AWA events going forward.
 These guidelines will be in place at this event and have been developed to ensure attendee health and safety.
 Your support is also essential to keep this event COVIDSafe.
 We ask that delegates observe good hygiene and physical distancing at the event, where possible.
 If you are feeling unwell, please do not attend the event.
-Please email email@example.com at least 48 hours prior to the event if you are unable to attend due to illness.
-Under these circumstances a transfer of your registration to a colleague will be accepted at no cost.
-If Government restrictions impact your ability to attend, or AWA's ability to hold the event, an AWA team member will be in touch to discuss your registration.
+Please email firstname.lastname@example.org at least 48 hours prior to the event if you are unable to attend due to illness.
+Under these circumstances a transfer of your registration to a colleague will be accepted at no cost and are encouraged now that the event has sold out.